AggieNetwork.com

 President

 Josie is a first-generation Aggie and a proud member of the Fightin' Texas Aggie Class of 2026.
-She is pursuing a degree in Political Science with a minor in Sociology at Texas A&M University.
-A passionate leader and advocate, Josie currently serves as the President of the 1879 Society Ambassadors, a Class Agent for the Class of 2026, and is a past Chair of Traditions Council.
-Her campus involvement also includes organizations such as Fish Aides, Muster, and Student Government.
+She is pursuing a degree in political science with a minor in sociology at Texas A&M University.
+A passionate leader and advocate, Josie serves as the president of the 1879 Society Ambassadors, a Class Agent for the Class of 2026, and is a past chair of Traditions Council.
+Her campus involvement also includes organizations such as Fish Aides, Muster and Student Government.
 In recognition of her spirit and service, Josie was honored with the Buck Weirus Spirit Award and the Chief Student Leader Award in 2025.
-Professionally, she works as an Executive Student Assistant at The Association of Former Students, where she helps strengthen the Aggie Network and foster meaningful connections between current and former students.
+Professionally, she works as an executive student assistant at The Association of Former Students, where she helps strengthen the Aggie Network and foster meaningful connections between current and former students.
 With a heart for advocacy and a dedication to making a difference, Josie is committed to leaving a lasting impact on her community and beyond.

 Lisa Cantu ’24

-Lisa Cantu '24 is a first-generation Aggie from Mission, TX pursuing a graduate degree in Educational Leadership & Policy at Texas A&M. She received a Bachelor of Arts in Political Science and Master of Public Service and Administration (MPA) from the Bush School of Government in 2024.
-A recipient of the Buck Weirus Spirit Award, Lisa's passion for impacting Aggies has included involvement as a Class Agent, Aggie Muster Host, SEC in DC delegate, Texas A&M tour guide, and Fish Camp counselor.
-Lisa also currently serves as the Vice President of University Affairs for the Graduate & Professional Student Government.
+Lisa Cantu '24 is a first-generation Aggie from Mission, Texas, pursuing a graduate degree in educational leadership & policy at Texas A&M. She received a bachelor's in political science and master's of public service and administration from the Bush School of Government in 2024.
+A recipient of the Buck Weirus Spirit Award, Lisa's passion for impacting Aggies has included involvement as a Class Agent, Aggie Muster Host, SEC in DC delegate, Texas A&M tour guide and Fish Camp counselor.
+Lisa also currently serves as the student representative to the Texas Higher Education Coordinating Board.

 Maddie Hood ’27